Funding opportunity

 • outreach activities that encourage and enable researchers to involve individuals or organisations outside of academic research in the discussion and development of ideas

-• community-based product testing
+• community-based product and systems testing

 • community engagement coordinating role or activity